MorganBergen/probability-statistics/03-random-variables-probability-distributions/README.md

 ## concept of a random variable

 - it is often important to allocate a numerical description to the outcome of a statistical experiment
-- for a given sample space $S$ of some experiment, a random variable (rv) is any rule that associates a number with each outcome in $S$.
+- for a given sample space $S$ of some experiment, a random variable (rv) is any rule that associates a number with each outcome in $S$

 ### definition 3.1